keshavsoft/kposthtml/README.md

 1.  run the above steps first.
 2.  copy Tally folder from public/Projects to your Repo/public
 3.  copy * folders from src/public/Tally to your Repo/public/Tally

+for JSONApi :

+1.  copy JSONUser folder from public/Projects to your JSONApi Repo:public

+2.  copy JSONReports folder from public/Projects to your JSONApi Repo:public
+3.  copy * folders from src/public/JSONReports to your Repo/public/JSONReports

+4.  copy JSONUtility folder from public/Projects to your JSONApi Repo:public